 Management Science, as illustrated today, is full of concepts which assumes the socio-economic reality to be universal.
 Whereas, globalizing economic entities have repeatedly been challenged by the local sociocultural.
 Managing business in emerging economies is not the same as in the developed economies.
 Euro-centric theories of management do not suffice in ensuring what businesses ought to achieve and how they operate.
 Management Science research has repeatedly proven the need to contextualize and cater to the needs of communities which are different than those in the west.

 Emerging economies demand business models and practices which can cater to the contextual needs and aspirations of its people.
 Each of those nations which have successfully opened themselves to the idea of globalization, triggered human development and happiness and have established the need for a model which can help them resolve their unique problems and how they manifest themselves in their national contexts.
 Thus, managing businesses in such nations and regions has to be different than those in more established contexts.
-Rise of Japan and China need no further elaboration on how businesses get managed differently than in the typical western contexts.
 Their businesses and management are very different than those developed in the western contexts and certainly are more effective for the context they are born in.
 With a difference in appreciation of different contextual realities, even principles of managing businesses and practices originating out of those theories ought to be different and sensitive to the purposes which such businesses need to achieve.
 A managerial cadre who is sensitive to such differences and is willing to dedicate themselves to a more responsible and committed workforce for a sustainable future is desired.
 The Post Graduate Program for Executive (Managing Business in Emerging Economies) PGPEx (MBEE) is so designed to educate managers to become such contextually intelligent and contribute to the efforts of rediscovering the National potentials and chart a trajectory of socially and economically responsible economy.

-The International Immersion module in the PGPEx-(MBEE) is designed to give participants insights into the emerging economies of India, China, Indonesia and Bangladesh.
+The International Immersion module in the PGPEx-(MBEE) is designed to give participants insights into the emerging economies of India, Indonesia and Bangladesh.
 The insights include the economic, social and cultural aspects of these countries.
-In the second module, participants spend one month at Ocean University, Qingdao attending various lectures and visiting business corporates, which expose the participants to the economic, social, cultural aspects of China.
+In the second module, participants spend one month at International Immersions attending various lectures and visiting business corporates, which expose the participants to the economic, social, cultural aspects.
 Participants visit historic sites and get first-hand exposure to the country and understand the contemporary situation and how society has evolved.

 Also, two 15 days unique programs are tentatively planned for the PGPEx participants in the Faculty of Economics And Business, Universitas Indonesia, Indonesia and Department of Business Administration, University of Asia Pacific (UAP) Dhaka.
 The PGPEx participants would be trained on issues and challenges related to Economy Overview, Finance and Accounting, Marketing and Sales and Leadership and HR policies in these emerging economies.